nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 ---

 ### **Suggestions**
-- **Bonus**: Get suggested sountracks from users that liked or uploaded the same songs
+- **Bonus**: Get suggested songs from users that liked the same songs
-- **Bonus**: Get suggested playlists from users that liked or uploaded the same songs
+- **Bonus**: Get suggested playlists from users that liked the same songs
+- **Bonus**: Get suggested songs and playlists from users that uploaded songs (and lyrics) from the same anime

 ---